islammarjan2005-star/nottingham/README.md

 The code in `src/` has a few small Python files.
-Running `python src/main.py` does three things in order: build a SQLite database from the supplied Excel workbook, run the four SQL queries that answer the questions in [`REPORT.md`](REPORT.md), and save the matching plots into [`img/`](img/).
+Running `python src/main.py` does three things in order: build a SQLite database from the  Excel workbook, run the four SQL queries that answer the questions in [`REPORT.md`](REPORT.md), and save the matching plots into [`img/`](img/).